 A. Dead-ball serves.
 A dead-ball serve results in no penalty and the server is given another serve without canceling a prior defective serve.
 This occurs in the following situations:

 1) Court hinders.
-If a served ball takes an erratic bounce due to a court obstruction or wetness (before the serve has become a legal serve) a court hinder is called and the serve is replayed.
+If a served ball takes an erratic bounce due to a court obstruction or wetness (including before the serve has become a legal serve) a court hinder is called and the serve is replayed.
 (See Rule 3.4.A.4 )

 2) Broken ball.
 If the ball is determined to have broken before the serve has become a legal serve, an approved ball must be put into play and the serve shall be replayed.
 (See Rule 4.6.J)